kavinkumar24/C-sharp/task-6/Readme.md

 ## Multi casting of a delegate

-- It is an extension of normal delegate, it helsp to point more than one method in a single call.
+- It is an extension of normal delegate, it helps to point more than one method in a single call.

 ## Program